drand/drand/README.md

 ### Randomness Generation

-After a successful setup, drand switches automatically to the randomness generation mode, where each node broadcasts randomness shares in regular intervals.
+After a successful setup, drand switches automatically to the randomness generation mode, where each node broadcasts randomness shares at regular intervals.
 Once a node has collected a threshold of shares in the current phase, it computes the public random value and stores it in its local instance of [BoltDB](https://github.com/coreos/bbolt).

-The default interval is of one minute, if you wish to change that, you need to do so while generating the group file before the DKG.
+The default interval is one minute.
+If you wish to change that, you need to do so while generating the group file before the DKG.

 ### Control Functionalities